livia-ai/livia-ai.github.io/src/routes/blog/2022-04-machines-reading-metadata.md

 ## Understanding our Partner Collections

 The first step in our journey is therefore to get a better understanding of our partner collections.
 What's actually inside them?
 What information have curators added to the items?
-And can we leverage all this existing knowledge - and their hard work - to pick the examples for us?
+And can we leverage all this existing knowledge - and their hard work - to pick those examples for us?

 [...TODO...]